Interaction dependence of the Hall response for the Bose-Hubbard triangular ladder: Results

 For a filling of $\rho=0.25$ in the phase diagram we observe three distinct quantum phases \cite{HalatiGiamarchi2023}, as shown in Fig.~\ref{fig:phasediag}, At small values of the flux $\chi$, or small values of the tunneling $J_\|/J$, we have the \emph{Meissner superfluid} (M-SF).
-The Meissner superfluid is characterized by vanishing values of currents on the rungs and by chiral currents on the legs of the ladder.
-For larger values of the flux $\chi$, a phase breaks the $\mathbb{Z}_2$ symmetry of the ladder is present, namely the \emph{biased chiral superfluid} (BC-SF).
+The Meissner superfluid is characterized by vanishing values of currents on the rungs and by chiral currents on the legs of the ladder, and the presence of a single gapless mode.
+For larger values of the flux $\chi$, a phase breaks the $\mathbb{Z}_2$ symmetry of the ladder is present, namely the \emph{biased chiral superfluid} (BC-SF), which is characterized by a finite density imbalance and a single gapless mode.
 The ground state manifold is spanned by two states exhibiting finite values of density imbalance between the two legs of opposite signs.
-Increasing $J_\|/J$ we enter the \emph{vortex superfluid} (V-SF), characterized by finite values of the currents both on the legs and the rungs of the ladder.
+Increasing $J_\|/J$ we enter the \emph{vortex superfluid} (V-SF), characterized by finite values of the currents both on the legs and the rungs of the ladder, and two gapless modes.
 The current pattern determines a vortex density incommensurate with the ladder geometry, scaling linearly with the flux $\rho_v=\chi/\pi$.
 Furthermore, at large values of the interaction strength, for certain values of the flux additional vortex periodicities arise, determined by the following relation between the atomic filling and vortex density $\rho_v=1-\rho$ \cite{HalatiGiamarchi2023, HalatiGiamarchi2024}.
 In Sec.~\ref{sec:commensurability} we further discuss the presence of the commensurability effects present at large values of the interaction strength.

 By increasing the interaction strength, from $U/J=1$ in Fig.~\ref{fig:phasediag}(a) to $U/J=10$ in Fig.~\ref{fig:phasediag}(b) we can see that the main changes occurring to the phase boundaries are due to the sensitivity on interactions of the biased chiral superfluid phase.
 For $U/J=1$ the BC-SF extends to smaller values of the flux, $\chi<0.5\pi$ and we can even trace it as a narrow intermediate phase between the M-SF and V-SF up to at least $J_\|/J\approx1.3$.
 However, by increasing the interactions to $U/J=10$ the BC-SF only occurs for $\chi\gtrsim0.85\pi$ and we do not find a direct transition from the M-SF to the BC-SF, only via the V-SF.